dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 .fancy.medium[![](img/why.gif)]

 * choose initial started ideas via pitching
-* the story of what your product does
+* the story of the problem your product solves

 ???